amail/Comrest/README.md

 This is very specific and performs great for it's mission critical purpose, but it's a pain for productivity.

 So for day-to-day development and for non mission critical API's, we needed something else...
 Say hello to Comrest!
 A RESTful library for PHP that makes life easier.
 With just a few lines, it does what you want it to do!

-Easily create routes, apply filters, and get your work done!
+Easily....

+  * Add routes.
+Map routes to Resources.
+Use namespacing and stop repeating yourself!
+  * Add filters.
+Format, log or apply custom authentication schemes to routes.
+Apply filters to namespaces!
+  * Map parameters from routes and easily access data from the HTTP-request into your resource.
+  * Create unit tests.